 NoteFor users who choose the “End By Sunrise” option, you may see only one of your zones watering very early in the morning.
 Don’t fret - this is intentional.
 In Flex Daily schedules, not all zones are guaranteed to run during the scheduled time, and they may not necessarily run exactly an hour before sunrise.
 To ensure all zones have enough time to finish watering before sunrise, Rachio determines the start time based on the maximum duration of the schedule.
 So schedules may end earlier than the selected end-by time.

 Why does my next scheduled watering show "Not Scheduled"?

-Flexible daily schedules will schedule a zone to run once it reaches it's allowed depletion.
-Since weather is always changing, we only forecast 14 days into the future.
-If the moisture levels of your zone is not predicted to fall below allowed depletion within the next 14 days, then your zone will be notated as "Not Scheduled".
-Please note that since Flexible Daily schedules are dynamic, this prediction can change on a daily basis based to the weather data reported.
+Flex Daily schedules will schedule a zone to run once it reaches it's allowed depletion.
+Since the weather is always changing, we only forecast 14 days into the future.
+If the moisture levels of your zone are not predicted to fall below allowed depletion within the next 14 days, then your zone will be notated as "Not Scheduled".
+Please note that since Flex Daily schedules are dynamic, this prediction can change on a daily basis based on the weather data reported.

 Can I use my personal weather station (PWS) information?

 Yes, all schedule types gather precipitation data from the preferred weather station.